aimanraz/lara9-mytasks/README.md

 ## About

 Build a simple CRUD application with Laravel 9 with MySQL database.
 CRUD is stand for Create, Read, Update and Delete.
 It’s a core and important feature on a web app.
-More information about [project, https://irekasoft.com/blog/build-laravel-crud-web-app].
+More information about [project](https://irekasoft.com/blog/build-laravel-crud-web-app).

 ## Preview